WeblateOrg/weblate/docs/admin/upgrade.rst

 Notable configuration or dependencies changes:

 * Upgrade from 3.x releases is not longer supported, please upgrade to 4.0 or 4.1 first.
+* There are some new and updated requirements.

 .. seealso:: :ref:`generic-upgrade-instructions`